etr-dev/etr-dev/README.md

 ## I'm a Computer Science student at UNCC!!🎓🖥️

-- 🦠 Currently learning cloud computing!
+- 🦠 Learning more about React.js
-- 🥅 2021 Goals: Work on opensource database projects using postgresql
+- 🥅 2021 Goals: Work on opensource projects, hopefully dumps.host
 - 🥊 Fun fact: I train Muay Thai(kick-boxing) and boxing

 ### Connect with me: